False Bay: History

-In pre-colonial times False Bay along with most of the Southern African coast provided sustenance to the Khoisan or Khoekhoen tribe who collected seafood from the shores and deposited the shells in middens along the coast which indicate usage over some 10 000 years.
-Bartolomeu Dias in 1488 first referred to the bay as "the gulf between the mountains".
-The name "False Bay" was applied early on (at least three hundred years ago) by sailors who confused the bay with Table Bay to the north.
-According to Schirmer, the confusion arose because sailors returning from the east (The Dutch East Indies) initially confused Cape Point and Cape Hangklip, which are somewhat similar in form.
-Hangklip was known to the early Portuguese seafarers as Cabo Falso, or False Cape, and the name of the bay derived from the cape.
-Commercial fishing was started in the late 17th century soon after settlement by the Dutch.
+In pre-colonial times, False Bay, along with most of the Southern African coast, provided sustenance to the Khoisan or Khoekhoen tribe, who collected seafood from the shores and deposited the shells in middens along the coast, which indicate use over the past 10,000 years.
+Bartolomeu Dias first referred to the bay, in 1488, as "the gulf between the mountains".
+The name "False Bay" was first used at least three hundred years ago by sailors who confused the bay with Table Bay to the north.
+According to Schirmer, the confusion arose because sailors returning from the east (the Dutch East Indies) initially confused Cape Point and Cape Hangklip, which are somewhat similar in form.
+Hangklip was known to early Portuguese seafarers as Cabo Falso, or False Cape, and the bay's name derives from the cape.
+Commercial fishing was started in the late 17th century, soon after settlement by the Dutch.

-In 1672 the Dutch warship Goudvinck was stationed at the Cape and was instructed to survey False Bay, but it is not known how much was done before they were recalled.
-Simon van der Stel, appointed commander of the station in 1679, sailed False Bay in November 1687 on the galiot De Noord, took the earliest recorded soundings, and described the islands, reefs and shoreline of the bay.
-By the end of the 17th century the general bathymetry was known.
+In 1672, the Dutch warship Goudvinck was stationed at the Cape and was instructed to survey False Bay, but it is not known how much was done before it was recalled.
+Simon van der Stel, who was appointed commander of the station in 1679, sailed False Bay in November 1687 on the galiot De Noord, took the earliest recorded soundings, and described the islands, reefs, and shoreline of the bay.
+By the end of the 17th century, the general bathymetry was known.

-The Whittle Rock reef is named after a lieutenant Whittle of the Royal Navy, who surveyed parts of False Bay after HMS Indent was damaged off Miller's Point soon after the first British occupation of the Cape in 1795.
+The Whittle Rock reef is named after a lieutenant Whittle of the Royal Navy, who surveyed parts of False Bay after HMS Indent was damaged off Miller's Point, soon after the first British occupation of the Cape in 1795.

 Commercial fishing has been practiced in False Bay since the late 1600s.
-Over time a range of fishing methods have been prohibited in False Bay.
-Demersal trawling, purse seining and gillnetting were introduced in the 19th century, but have been stopped as they were depleting stocks, conflicting with other fisheries and users, and damaging the environment.
+Over time, a range of fishing methods have been prohibited in False Bay.
+Demersal trawling, purse seining, and gillnetting were introduced in the 19th century but have been stopped because they deplete stocks, conflict with other fisheries and users, and damage the environment.
 Illegal gillnetting is still a problem.

 Penguin eggs were collected until 1968, whaling operations took place until 1975, seals were hunted for fur until 1984, and guano was collected until 1991.
 All of these activities had a severely detrimental effect on the targeted populations and are now illegal.
-Commercial abalone diving has been severely restricted as the resource was overfished but illegal exploitation of the resource continues.
+Commercial abalone diving has been severely restricted due to overfishing, but illegal exploitation continues.
 Recreational abalone extraction has been discontinued.

-There have been symposia, in 1968 and 1989, on the socio-ecological importance of False Bay, with reviews of the oceanography and biology of the bay and human impact on it.
+There have been symposia in 1968 and 1989 on the socio-ecological importance of False Bay, with reviews of the bay's oceanography and biology, as well as of human impacts on it.

 Shipwrecks

-Over the years, a number of ships have been wrecked in False Bay, due to weather, war, errors in navigation, other accidents, or intentional scuttling.
+Over the years, several ships have been wrecked in False Bay due to weather, war, navigational errors, other accidents, or intentional scuttling.
 These include: